andrewdex/nodecustomclimod/README.md

 ## Usage of the CLI Module - 'nodeclimod' is the command name used in this template

-`nodeclimod angularsimple helloworld` - this will create an AngularSimple Project Template in the current directory and run it for you on the builtin configured port:5000
+`nodeclimod angularsimple helloworld` - this will create an AngularSimple Project Structure with Bootstrap and angular routings with controller samples in built >> in the current directory and run it for you on the builtin configured port:5000

-<mark>* This is an example CLI Module Template, hoping to release a better version soon ASAP !. </mark>
+* This is an example CLI Module Template, hoping to release a better version soon ASAP !.

 ##Enjoy Coding !